VinceBaz/bazinet_assortativity/README.md

 - `data`: Parcellated brain maps of probabilistic association between functional key words and individual parcels, generated using [neurosynth](https://neurosynth.org/) (Yarkoni et al., 2011).
 Each column represent a different brain map.
 - `names`: List of terms identifiying each row of the 'data' matrix.

+### burt nulls

+This folder contains null annotations preserving the spatial auto-correlation of each annotation, for each species.
+These null annotations were generated according to the method proposed in Burt et al. (2020), and using the [brainSMASH software](https://github.com/murraylab/brainsmash) introduced in the same paper.

 ## The results

 The [results](results) folder contains the main results of the experiments presented in the paper.
 These results are already pre-computed, and can be re-computed using [main_script.py](main_script.py).
 For more information about the results, see the *Results* section of the paper.